Joanna Norris, Assistant Director

 Department of Media Relations and Events

-The University of North Florida Thomas G.
+of North Florida Thomas G.

 Carpenter Library presents “Eartha M. M. White: A Jacksonville